powersync-ja/powersync-js/demos/react-multi-client/README.md

-# PowerSync + Supabase Web Demo: Advanced UI
+# PowerSync + Supabase Web Demo: Multi Client

 This is a demo of the widget displayed on the [PowerSync homepage](http://powersync.com) and demonstrates how data flows from one PowerSync client to another.
 It also includes an implementation of Supabase's [anonymous auth](https://supabase.com/docs/guides/auth/auth-anonymous) feature.